 This programme aims to equip graduates with both theoretical knowledge and practical skills in food science and safety (such as food chemistry, nutritional science, microbiolo ... +

-The 1st BSc & MSc integrated program - Engineering Master in Agronomy and Agro-industry - 100% in English.
+The 1st BSc & MSc integrated program - Engineering Master in International sustainable agribusiness and food engineering in France - 100% in English.